-The point is to really help search engine understand the content better.
-Just like you would write a better title tag, or meta description, you would treat anchor text the same.
+The point is to help search engines understand the content better.
+Like you would write a better title tag or meta description and treat anchor text the same.

 “First, anchors often provide more accurate descriptions of web pages than the pages themselves.
 Second, anchors may exist for documents which cannot be indexed by a text-based search engine, such as images, programs, and databases….

 This idea of propagating anchor text to the page it refers to was implemented in the World Wide Web Worm [McBryan 94] especially because it helps search non-text information, and expands the search coverage with fewer downloaded documents.
 We use anchor propagation mostly because anchor text can help provide better quality results.
 Using anchor text efficiently is technically difficult because of the large amounts of data which must be processed.
 In our current crawl of 24 million pages, we had over 259 million anchors which we indexed.“– The Anatomy of a Large-Scale Hypertextual Web Search Engine

 Anchor text is used to play a significant role in search engine rankings – perhaps a little too much.
 However, times can change, and search engines are always adapting and processing new and better ways to provide the best query to the user’s intent.

 There will always be someone who will try to manipulate, overdo, or misuse anything Google suggests.
 So it’s imperative to work on quality and distribute anchor text when necessary versus SEO-based.
 Penguin update in 2012 is one of those many examples of quality control.

 And Google recently launched a neural network-based technique for natural language processing (NLP) pre-training called Bidirectional Encoder Representations from Transformers, or as we call it—BERT.
 We’ll get to that later in this article.